Nbeites/jenkins-sonarqube-compose/README.md

 # set up jenkins+sonarqube+postgres on host machine

+    The host machine must have at least 4gb RAM, and for integration with sonarqube the recommended is 8gb RAM.

     Change max virtual memory for host machine :
         - sudo sysctl -w vm.max_map_count=262144